sphinx-labs/stakingpool/README.md

 Since we need to accommodate the fact that nfts could be staked at different times through the lifecycle of a vault, we use `vaultNftIndex` together with `userNftIndex` to accurately award nft staking rewards to said users.

+While a vault is active, creator can lower the creatorFeeFactor and increase the totalNftFeeFactor to make their vault more appealing to token and nft stakers.

+### Fee calculations

+Fees are applied to rewards accrued by a vault, once there are tokens staked into it.

+- fees only begin accrue if `vault.stakedTokens > 0`
+- rewards accrued by the vault prior to that, as a result of baseVaultAllocPoints (i.e. virtual allocPoints), are not subject to fees.

 ## Staking

 Users are expected to stake Moca tokens into a vault to earn staking rewards.

-- Once staked, users can only unstake their principal once the vault has matured.
+- Once staked, users can only unstake their assets once the vault has matured.
 - However, users are free to claim rewards and fees before the vault has matured, and restake them - in any vault of choice.

 > There are staking limits based on RP now? need to confirm before implementing